Whip up this delightful Pesto di Basilico and watch it elevate your pasta and other dishes. Got some extra garden basil? This is your tasty solution!

 This aromatic green sauce has been embraced worldwide, and while its uses have expanded, here are some of the traditional ways pesto basilic is used:

 - Pasta: The most classic use.
-Pesto is often tossed with cooked pasta, particularly spaghetti, tagliatelle, tortellini, and linguine.
+Pesto is often tossed with cooked pasta, particularly creamy spaghetti, tagliatelle, tortellini, and linguine.

 - Bruschetta: Toasted slices of crusty bread with pesto for a simple, flavorful treat.